 This is a very adaptable recipe and below are a few easy substitutions and variations you can try.

-- Strawberry Sourdough Discard Waffles: Add 1 ½ cups sliced fresh strawberries to the batter after you've mixed together all ingredients.
+- Add berries: Add 1 ½ cups of fresh or frozen berries (such as blueberries or strawberries) to the batter after you've mixed together all ingredients.

 Expert Baking Tips